cultureamp/kaizen-design-system/CONTRIBUTING.md

 #### Type

-The commit `type` is used to indicate the type (i.e. patch, minor, major in [Semantic Versioning](#semantic-versioning)) of change that was included in the release, as well as the context in which that change was made.

-There are a number of possible commit types (e.g. `chore`, `docs`, `refactor` etc. — for a complete list, refer to the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) docs), but two have special meaning for the purpose of versioning package releases:
+The commit `type` is used to indicate the type of update (i.e. PATCH or MINOR in [Semantic Versioning](#semantic-versioning)) that was included in the release, as well as the context in which that update was made.
+There are a number of valid commit types (e.g. `style`, `build`, `refactor`, `test` etc.) — for a detailed list of commit types used in this repository, refer to the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) docs.

+Most commit types describe changes which do not modify the behaviour of the published package, and will result in a PATCH version update, along with an entry in the CHANGELOG noting that the package implementation has not changed.
+For example:

+- `docs` — indicates that documentation has been updated, e.g. editing a README that corresponds to a component's documentation on the Kaizen Site

+- `chore` — indicates that some otherwise-unspecified work has been performed on the package with no consequence on the published code, e.g. updating package metadata in `package.json`

+However, **two commit types have special meaning** for the purpose of versioning package releases, and signify changes in the behaviour or implementation of published code which may affect consumers of the package.
+These are:

 - `fix` — indicates that a change addressed a bug or security concern in the published code, but otherwise had no consequence for the released package's features or API (corresponding to a PATCH version)

 - `feat` — indicates that a change added something new to the released package's API or features without affecting existing functionality (corresponding to a MINOR version)

-- `docs` — indicates that a documentation change was made e.g. editing a Markdown file that corresponds to a component's documentation on the Kaizen Site.

 #### Breaking changes

-If a pull request includes changes which modify existing behaviour or APIs in a way that is not backwards compatible, that change needs to be marked with a `BREAKING CHANGE: <description>` line (including a description [as above](#description)) somewhere in the commit body of the merged commit to master, in order trigger a MAJOR version update on this release.
+In addition to `feat` and `fix` releases, if a pull request includes changes which modify existing behaviour or APIs in a way that is **not backwards compatible**, that change needs to be marked with a `BREAKING CHANGE: <description>` line (including a description [as above](#description)) somewhere in the commit body of the merged commit to master.
+Doing so will trigger a MAJOR version update in the corresponding release, irrespective of the commit type.

-Since we are using a squash-and-merge strategy for our pull requests, we recommend that you introduce breaking changes in their own commits, each with a commit summary in the format `BREAKING CHANGE: <description>`, and add any further information in the commit body.
+Since we are using a squash-and-merge strategy for our pull requests, we recommend that you introduce breaking changes in their own commits, each with a commit summary in the format `BREAKING CHANGE: <description>`, with any additional notes in the commit body.

 > **Note:** Pull requests for branches containing a single commit are a special case, and should contain a commit with a conventional commit message (and a matching pull request title), with any `BREAKING CHANGE` annotations included in the commit body.
 To avoid this edge case, you can push an additional commit to your branch!